DaCoolOne/CS3800-project/README_Lisp.md

 called if the first function evaluates to any value that isn't zero.
 This second function can also be an anonymous function block defined with `{}`.

-`elseif` - declares an elseif statement.
+`elif` - declares an elif statement.
 Should be followed by two expressions, the first is an evaluator and the second is only called if the first evaluates to non-zero.
-Should be preceeded by an if or elseif statement.
+Should be preceeded by an if or elif statement.

 `else` - declares an else statement.
-Should be followed by an expression and preceeded by an if or elseif statement.
+Should be followed by an expression and preceeded by an if or elif statement.

 ```
 import stdio "stdio"